 Full-time employees are entitled to 80 hours of emergency paid sick leave.
-Part-time employees are entitled to the emergency paid sick leave based on the average number of hours they work over a two-week period.
+Part-time employees are entitled to the emergency paid sick leave based on the average number of hours they work over a two-week period.2 Overtime hours that a qualifying employee would have normally been scheduled to work must be included in calculating the amount of emergency paid sick leave, but the available leave is always capped at 80 hours over a two-week period.

 There are different pay rates: employees who are quarantined or experiencing COVID-19 symptoms (i.e., reasons 1-3 above) are paid at their regular rate of pay, not to exceed \$511/day or \$5,110 in total, while employees using leave to care for others or under other conditions specified by federal agencies (i.e., reasons 4-6 above) are paid at a rate of two-thirds of their regular rate of pay, not to exceed \$200/day or \$2,000 in total.